 Westbound; The exit brings you right onto Route 64 west.
-When you reach the junction of Route 63, continue straight on Route 64 for 1.3 miles and turn left onto Chase Rd for the Chase Road parking lot.
+When you reach the junction of Route 63, continue straight on Route 64 for 1.3 miles and turn left onto Chase Rd for the Chase Road parking lot [East Central].
 Continue along Route 64 to the junction of Route 188.
 Continue right along Route 64 for less then a mile.
 The Route 64 parking lot [Western End] will be on your left.
-It’s gravel and has a large sign board.
+Itís gravel and has a large sign board.
 Just down the hill on your left will be the Quassapaug Fields parking lot [Western End].

 The Middlebury Greenway follows the rail bed of a former trolley line which ran from the city of Waterbury to Woodbury.
 It was built in 1908 by the Connecticut Company and closed in 1930.
 In 1992, the route was turned into a multi-use trail.
 For the most part, it parallels Route 64, with extensive landscaping, fencing, granite benches and a babbling brook.
 Most road crossings have crosswalks, but there are some steep inclines along the route.